wotakumoe/wotaku/Glossary/readme.md

 ==- Kekkondere

-A character type that is obsessed with getting married right away, even if it's someone they just met, in other words love at first sight, Their insistence on getting married comes from wanting to spent the rest of their life with their love interest, it could be get to the point where it becomes unhealthy, where they may turn into yanderes!
+Character(s) type that is obsessed with getting married right away, even if it's someone they just met, in other words love at first sight, Their insistence on getting married comes from wanting to spent the rest of their life with their love interest, it could be get to the point where it becomes unhealthy, where they may turn into yanderes!
 Example: [Fujinomiya Neko from Masamune-kun no Revenge](https://anidb.net/character/85802)
 ![Fujinomiya Neko](/static/glossary/General/Kekkondere.png)

 ==- Kuudere

-A character is always calm and collected, especially in the most stressful of situations.
+Character(s) who is always calm and collected, especially in the most stressful of situations.
 They never panic and usually analyze and think through things til' they solve the problem, its rare for them to show affection or emotion to others in varying situations, however they could be hiding how the actually feel deep down.
 Example: [Hishiro Chizuru from ReLife](https://anidb.net/character/79913)

 ![Hishiro Chizuru](/static/glossary/General/Kuudere.png)